- 1 tbsp sunflower oil

 This popular herb grows in Europe, especially the Mediterranean, and is a member of the mint…

-- 3 onion, thickly sliced
+- 3 onions, thickly sliced

 Onions are endlessly versatile and an essential ingredient in countless recipes.
 Native to Asia…

-- 5 carrot, cut into big chunks
+- 5 carrots, cut into big chunks

 The carrot, with its distinctive bright orange colour, is one of the most versatile root…